Chubb's 3 TDs lead Browns to 40-25 win over Ravens | Devdiscourse

 Baker Mayfield was 20 of 30 for 342 yards with a touchdown and an interception.
 Jarvis Landry had eight receptions for 167 yards before leaving with an apparent concussion.
 It was the second straight defeat for the Ravens (2-2), who have allowed 73 points to Kansas City and Cleveland after yielding 27 to Miami and Arizona.
 The Ravens' Lamar Jackson was 24 of 34 for 247 yards with three touchdowns, and also ran for 66 yards, but was intercepted twice in the fourth.

-Cleveland led 7-0 in the first quarter when Mayfield hit wide-open tight end Ricky Seals-Jones for an 9-yard touchdown connection to cap a 13-play drive.
-Following Mayfield's sixth interception of the season, Jackson found a diving Myles Boykin for a 9-yard touchdown pass with 1:55 to go in the second quarter to make it 7-7.
-Austin Seibert's 24-yard field goal gave Cleveland a 10-7 lead at half.
+Cleveland led 7-0 in the first quarter when Mayfield hit wide-open tight end Ricky Seals-Jones for a 9-yard touchdown connection to cap a 13-play drive.
+Following Mayfield's sixth interception of the season, Jackson found a diving Myles Boykin for a 9-yard touchdown pass with two minutes go in the second quarter to make it 7-7.
+Austin Seibert's 24-yard field goal gave Cleveland a 10-7 lead at the half.
 Baltimore tied it on the first possession of the second half on Justin Tucker's 41-yard field goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)